LaurisaNeuwirth/ocsf-log-normalizer/README.md

  ## ToDo

- Upgraded logs from Okta, AWS, Defender, Zeek
+ Update README to explain the schma drift detection Upgraded logs from Okta, AWS, Defender, Zeek
  GitHub Actions for automatic schema validation
- Visual dashboards from normalized logs
+ Visual dashboards from normalized logs with links to normalized logs on each run Update to ingest looping to simulate live ingestion